Skip to content

 • 🟡 Hot code reload / reload-and-continue (supportsHotReload, dapper/hotReload, dapper/hotReloadResult) — protocol/types, request handler, runtime reload service, frame-local rebinding, adapter-mediated external-process path, and VS Code command/auto-on-save are implemented.
 Remaining work is mainly option/runtime parity (rebindFrameLocals, patchClassInstances) and broader end-to-end hardening.
 See Hot Reload reference.

-• 🟡 Multi-process child auto-attach (subprocessAutoAttach, dapper/childProcess, dapper/childProcessExited, dapper/childProcessCandidate) — Python-side subprocess.Popen rewrite, child lifecycle event emission, VS Code child-session attach plumbing, and extension tree grouping are implemented for Python script/module/code invocations, with session IDs and recursion guardrails propagated in launcher args and events.
+• 🟡 Multi-process child auto-attach (subprocessAutoAttach, dapper/childProcess, dapper/childProcessExited, dapper/childProcessCandidate) — Python-side subprocess.Popen rewrite, child lifecycle event emission, shared child-listener routing in the extension, and VS Code child-session attach plumbing are implemented for Python script/module/code invocations, with session IDs, recursion guardrails, and the internal dapper/sessionHello handshake propagated through launcher args and connection setup.
 Remaining work is broader runtime hardening plus promoting direct multiprocessing / ProcessPoolExecutor launch paths beyond scaffold-level candidate detection when they do not already flow through rewritten Python subprocess launches.

 • ❌ Goto targets (find jump targets / navigation helpers — planned)